A group photo from Baby Talk

 How do I pay for my classes?

-While most classes are free, some classes do have a fee.
 If your class has a fee, you will be prompted to process your credit card payment when you register online.
 Please note: Insurance companies may reimburse you for a portion of your classes.
 Please contact your insurance carrier for more information.

 "The Caring for Baby class was extremely helpful and informative.
 Expecting your first child is incredibly overwhelming; participating in this class made me feel prepared for our new adventure ahead."